apache/zeppelin/docs/manual/notebookashomepage.md

 The process for creating your homepage is very simple as shown below:

 1. Create a notebook using Zeppelin
-2. Set the notebook id in the config file
+2. Set the note id in the config file
 3. Restart Zeppelin

 ### Create a notebook using Zeppelin